rwmingis/InterruptButton/README.md

 Functions applied to the above events should be defined with the IRAM_ATTR attribute to place them in the onboard RAM rather than the flash storage area which is much slower.

+### Asynchronous Events
-### Asynchronous Events, actioned when 'processAsyncEvents()' member function is called in the main loop.
+Asynchronous events are actioned when the 'processAsyncEvents()' member function is called in the main loop.
   * keyPress
   * longKeyPress
   * doubleClick

-These events are basesd on the same configuration for synchronous events listed above.
+These events are basesd on the same debounce and delay configuration for synchronous events listed above.

 ### Multi-page/level events
-  This is handy if you several different GUI pages where all the different events mean something different.
+  This is handy if you have several different GUI pages where all the buttons mean something different on a different page.
-  If you change the page index, you can change all button behavior at once.
-Currently limited to 5 levels, but relatively easily changed.
+  You can change the menu level of all buttons at once using the static member function 'setMenuLevel(level)' Currently limited to 5 levels, but easily changed inside of library

 ### Other Features
-  * The Asynchronous and Synchronous events can enabled or disabled by type (Async and Sync)
+  * The Asynchronous and Synchronous events can enabled or disabled globally by type (Async and Sync)
   * The pin, the pin level, and pull up / pull down mode can all be set on a per instance basis.
   * The timing for debounce, longPress, and DoubleClick can be set on a per instance basis.
   * Synchronous events are called *Immediately* after debouncing